 Laura Stark is a regular contributor.
 She is assistant professor at Vanderbilt University’s Center for Medicine, Health, and Society.

 Alex Stein is a regular contributor.
 He is a Professor of Law at Cardozo Law School.
 Before joining Cardozo in 2004, he served for more than a decade at the Hebrew University of Jerusalem Faculty of Law.
 He recently launched an e-journal STEIN on Medical Malpractice.
 He graduated from the Hebrew University of Jerusalem and earned a Ph.D. from the University of London.

 Nicolas Terry is one of the permanent bloggers at the HealthLawProf blog, where he will be cross-posting.
 He is the Hall Render Professor of Law at the Indiana University Robert H. McKinney School of Law.

 Katharine Van Tassel is the Editor of the Health Law Prof Blog, as well as a Contributing Editor of the blog Bio Law: Law and the Life Sciences, and will be cross-posting material here.
-She is a Professor of Law at the University of Akron.
+She is the Director of Health Law Programs at Creighton University School of Law.

 * * *

 We keep all of our former contributors’ and guests’ posts on the blog.
 Past bloggers include: